needle-mirror/com.unity.xr.arcore/Documentation~/project-configuration-arcore.md

 <a name="graphics-api"></a>
 ### Set the Graphics API

 The ARCore plugin is compatible with both OpenGL ES and Vulkan Graphics APIs.
-All ARCore features support OpenGL.
-Camera background rendering supports Vulkan, while Occlusion, Environment Probes, and camera images do not currently support Vulkan.

 To set the Graphics API: